rusefi/rusefi_documentation/luaCanRxWorkaround.md

 By default Lua CAN RX is easy but has a performance limitation.

-If 300hz and above Lua CAN RX is needed until a more elegant solution is implemented https://github.com/rusefi/rusefi/issues/6041 we have magic
+If 300hz and above Lua CAN RX is needed until a more elegant solution is implemented https://github.com/rusefi/rusefi/issues/6041 we have **luaCanRxWorkaround** magic option.

 ![image](https://github.com/rusefi/rusefi/assets/48498823/fe140c28-b832-4831-9282-d0692dca9269)